-The Entrepreneurial Technology certificate prepares graduates with knowledge of business practices and application software that will serve as the basis for organization, management and coordination of a variety of small offices and workplaces.
+The Entrepreneurial Technology certificate prepares graduates with knowledge of business practices and efficiency in business application software (including website design) that will serve as the basis for organization, management and coordination of a variety of workplaces.
 Students can apply earned credits from this certificate to the Business Technology degree.

 This program is available to be completed 100% online.